olsson82/rivwebdoc/docs/rdcatch.md

     **This is still in early develop, for the moment you can only edit macro events, download events and upload events.
 More function will come during the development.**

+## Add RDCatch Event.
+To add an RDCatch event, press on the Add button and select what type of event you would like to add.

+## Remove RDCatch Event
+To remove an RDCatch Event press the red **X** button on that event.
+You will need to confirm your removal.

 ## Edit Macro Event
 ![Screenshot](img/editmacroevent.png)
 Click on the yellow button with an pen on it to edit macro event.
 A window will open for you to edit that event.